sutd-visual-computing-group/Re-thinking_MI/README.md

 Pretrained augmented models and p_reg can be downloaded at https://drive.google.com/drive/u/2/folders/1kq4ArFiPmCWYKY7iiV0WxxUSXtP70bFQ

 ***We remark that if you train augmented models, please do not use our p_reg***.
-Please delete files in `./p_reg/`.
+Delete files in `./p_reg/` before inversion.
 Our code will automatically estimate p_reg with new augmented models.

 ## 4. Model Inversion Attack